jredmondson/madara/installer/debian/README.txt

 * You will need sudo access to use these scripts.
 Packages are required to be installed for Debian package building.
-* Please see the help (-h) for information on how to define the ACE version you are using.
-This version number dictates the shared object version number that is generated.
+* Please see the help (-h) for information on usage